evanw/decorator-tests/README.md

 # JavaScript Decorator Tests

 This repo contains a single file with many behavioral tests for the upcoming [decorators feature](https://github.com/tc39/proposal-decorators) in JavaScript.
-It's intended to be really easy to use for testing a given JavaScript implementation: just run the file [`decorator-tests.js`](./decorator-tests.js) and see what `console.log` prints.
+It's intended to be easy to use for testing a given JavaScript implementation: just run the file [`decorator-tests.js`](./decorator-tests.js) and see what `console.log` prints (although you may need to comment out some of the tests if your implementation emits code containing syntax errors, which TypeScript and Babel both currently do).
 The source code for that file is in TypeScript (see [`decorator-tests.ts`](./decorator-tests.ts)) to make authoring the tests easier (e.g. to catch typos).
 I'm planning to use these tests to help me implement JavaScript decorators for [esbuild](https://github.com/evanw/esbuild).

 Some caveats: